Published on August 19, 2017

 “Reality denied comes back to haunt.” ~ Philip K. Dick

-One of the more uncomfortable encounters with a weight loss client (uncomfortable for them, definitely not for me) is when they lie . . . and I always know it.
+One of the more uncomfortable (for them, not for me) encounters with a client is when they lie — and I always know it.
 Two of the more common lies:

 Lie #1

-A client will have a significant weight gain.
-They will show me a perfect food diary—so meticulously planned, and written in ink because they were so sure there’d be no need to erase/change anything, a work of art in both content and penmanship.
+A client will have significant weight gain.
+They will show me a perfect food diary—so meticulously planned, a work of art in both content and penmanship.
 They’ll step off the scale and say, “Impossible.
-I was perfect;” or, “How can that be?
-My home scale showed a 2 pound loss.”
+I was perfect;” or “How can that be?
+My home scale showed a 2-pound loss.”

 In asking lots of questions to get details, they often contradict themselves which forces the client into admitting dishonesty.
 We then, together, start adding to their “perfect diary” the things they didn’t write—the things they actually ate vs. what they intended: the times they ate out or ordered in, the times they didn’t use any portion control, the “handful” of nuts, the “few” chips, the “finished my daughter’s mac ‘n cheese” . . . and you get the idea.